Density Functional Theory for two-dimensional homogeneous materials: Main results

-The proof of Theorem~\ref{th:mainTF} is presented in Section~\ref{ssec:TF_existence}.
+The proof of Theorem~\ref{th:mainTF} is presented in Section~\ref{ssec:TF_existence} and the properties of the mean-field potential $\Phi_\TF$ are detailed in Section~\ref{ssec:TF_properties}.
 Uniqueness comes from the strict convexity of the energy $\cE^\TF$.
-We recall that, in dimension one, there is no reference energy (the one-dimensional Green's function does not have a limit as $x \to \infty$).
-All potentials and all Fermi levels are defined up to global constants.
-Only the difference $\Phi_\TF - \lambda$ has a physical meaning, and is called the mean-field Thomas-Fermi potential.
+We recall that, in dimension one, there is no reference energy (the one-dimensional Green's function does not have a limit as $x \to \infty$), so all potentials and all Fermi levels are defined up to global constants.
+Only the difference $\Phi_\TF - \lambda$ has a physical meaning, and is called the mean-field Thomas--Fermi potential.

-Next we study the screening property of the Thomas-Fermi model.
+Next we study the screening property of the Thomas--Fermi model.
 We prove that the dipolar moment of $\mu$ is perfectly screened by the TF density $\rho_\TF$.
 Recall that if $f$ is any function with $\int_\R f = 0$ (neutral), then the potential generated by $f$ is formally given by

-If $f$ is compactly supported, say in $[-R, R]$ then we have
+If $f$ is compactly supported, say in $[-R, R]$, then we have

 The {\em dipolar} moment of $f$ is defined as the difference